Can I Sell My House If It Needs Repairs?

 Quick Answer

 Yes, you can sell a house that needs repairs in Florida.
 You can fix it and list on the MLS, list as-is with an agent, or sell directly to a cash buyer.
-Cash buyers like FL Home Buyers purchase homes in any condition, skip inspections, and close in as few as 7 days.
+The right choice depends on repair scope, available cash, payoff, title, insurance, buyer financing, and how long you can hold the property.

 Three Ways to Sell a House That Needs Repairs